-Development of the organic connection between the body and other primary actor tools: voice imagination emotions and intellect Studio.
+Development of the organic connection between the body and other primary actor tools: voice, imagination, emotions, and intellect.
+Studio.
 Prerequisite: THP 570 or instructor approval.

 572 Movement III.
-(3) A
+(3) F

-Development of physical skills necessary to perform roles from various periods including Greek, commedia del l'arte, Shakespeare, Restoration, and Edwardian.
+Development of physical skills necessary to perform roles from various periods, largely focusing on Restoration, 18th century comedy, and Moliere.
 Studio.
 Prerequisite: THP 571 or instructor approval.

 573 Movement IV.
-(3) A
+(3) S

-Development of special physical skills such as mime, masks, combat, tumbling, pratfalls, and juggling.
+Development of special physical skills such as combat, tumbling, and prat falls, as well as movement demands to Shakespearean and Jacobean texts.
 Studio.
 Prerequisite: THP 572 or instructor approval.

-575 Voice I. (2) A
+575 Voice I. (1) F

-Development of a clear, resonant voice free of dialect/regionalism through body alignment, breathing, vocal placement, developing resonance and projection.
+Development of a clear, resonant voice free of breathiness or pressing, through exercises in alignment, relaxation, breathing, and shaping the vocal tract.
+Focus on linking vocal, emotional, and physical release and avoiding inefficient vocal/emotional imploding.
 Studio.
 Prerequisite: admission to M.F.A.
 Acting program or instructor approval.

 576 Voice II.
-(3) A
+(2) S